The subject of comfortable nurses’ shoes is something I hold close to my heart.

 They have taken their expertise into the nurses’ work shoe domain with the great ‘Sure Track, Slip-On work shoes’

-Not only are these designed to provide comfort for all-day wear, they are actually quite attractive too.
+Not only are these designed to provide comfort for all-day wear, but they are also actually quite attractive too.

 A wonderful addition is the memory foam insole; this quickly molds to the shape of your foot while at the same time providing the kind of support you need when spending long hours on your feet.